-- b.
+- 1. A protest shall be initiated immediately, when it is possible to do so, upon the occurrence of the protested incident. - a.
+Any protest involving an incident occurring on the field during a round must be made within thirty (30) minutes of the occurrence of the incident. - b.
 Other protests (not involving an incident occurring on the field during a round) shall be filed in writing directly with shoot management as soon as possible; but in no case more than twenty-four (24) hours after the discovery of the incident the shooter wishes to protest.
-(For instance, see paragraph VI-A-2.) - The team captain must make protests in team events.
+(For instance, see paragraph VI-A-2.) - c.
+The team captain must make protests in team events.
 Team members who believe they have reason to protest will state the facts to their team captain, who will make the protest if he/she feels such action is justified by the facts. - 2.
 Protests involving an incident occurring on the field during the shooting of a round shall proceed in the following manner: - a.
 The initial protest shall be filed verbally with the field referee.
 A protest involving the scoring of a target, if filed immediately on the station, shall result in a second shot, or shots, being fired and the results recorded and noted as being associated with a protest.
 For other types of protests not involving the scoring of a target, the referee shall record the time of the incident, will rule upon the occurrence, and then without delay proceed with the round as if nothing had happened. - b.
 After the completion of the last round, the referee shall state the complaint verbally to the chief referee (or shoot management when there is no chief referee) who shall then rule on the protest.
 If not satisfied with the decision, then: - 1) For cases where the unsatisfactory decision was made the by chief referee, the shooter may file a written protest with shoot management, stating all the facts in the case.
 Such protests must be filed within 24 hours after the occurrence of the protested incident.
 Shoot management must reply within 48 hours of receipt of the protest.
 If not satisfied with the decision of shoot management, then: - 2) For cases where the shooter is unsatisfied with the decision of shoot management, the shooter may file a written appeal with the NSSA stating all of the facts.
 Such an appeal must be filed within 7 days after the decision of shoot management has been made known to the protesting shooter. - 3.
 Protests not involving an incident occurring on the field during the shooting of a round shall proceed in the following manner: - a.
 The protest shall be filed in writing directly with shoot management as soon as possible but in no case more than twenty-four (24) hours after the discovery of the incident the shooter wishes to protest. - b.
 Shoot management must reply within 48 hours of receipt of the protest. - c.
 If not satisfied with the decision of shoot management, then the shooter may file a written appeal with the NSSA stating all the facts.
 Such appeal must be filed within 7 days after the decision of shoot management has been made known to the protestor.